maksonlee/manifest-subscription/src/main/resources/Documentation/config.md

 ```
 [plugin "@PLUGIN@"]
   maxBranchesPerRepo = 1000
+  manifestPathPattern = .*\\.xml
 ```

 plugin.@PLUGIN@.maxBranchesPerRepo: Specify the maximum number of branches allowed to monitor for each manifest repository.
 When not specified, the default value is 1000.

+plugin.@PLUGIN@.manifestPathPattern: Regular expression match manifest file paths which should be motored.
+When not specified, the default value is .*\\.xml.

 ## Local Project Configuration